songlin81/investedge/vol.md

 One reason _not_ to is at a supermarket - the boot [trunk] is at the rear, and easier to put shopping into if you don't have to squeeze past the car.

+airmatic

+EDS: Electronic Differential System

+Automotive differential

+In a motor vehicle, the term powertrain or powerplant describes the main components that generate power and deliver it to the road surface, water, or air.
+This includes the engine, transmission, drive shafts, differentials, and the final drive (drive wheels, continuous track as in military tanks or caterpillar tractors, propeller, etc.).

+The drivetrain of a motor vehicle is the group of components that deliver power to the driving wheels.
+This excludes the engine or motor that generates the power.
+In contrast, the powertrain is considered to include both the engine or motor and the drivetrain.

+Shimano XT rear derailleur on a mountain bike

+sodium cyanide: Lethal Dose, 50%

+In Western musical notation, the staff or stave (plural for either: staves) is a set of five horizontal lines and four spaces that each represent a different musical pitch—or, in the case of a percussion staff, different percussion instruments.

+Manuscript paper (sometimes staff paper in U.S. English, or just music paper) is paper preprinted with staffs ready for musical notation.